 Use mild soaps without artificial dyes or fragrances.
 Take care to rinse off all the soap.
 Moisturize your skin by applying a natural ointment after a bath when skin is still moist.

 Use a humidifier.
-Keep it clean to prevent the growth of bacteria and fungi.
+Keep it clean to prevent the growth of germs and fungi.

 Wear smooth-textured cotton clothing.

 Claims have been made that chamomile, evening-primrose oil, witch hazel extract and borage-seed oil may be of benefit as eczema treatments, but there is no evidence that these alternative methods are effective.
 Consult with your doctor about these and any other alternative substances or dietary supplements before you use them.

 More Facts About Eczema

 You cannot infect people with eczema because it is not an infection.
 It is not uncommon for a person with eczema to have other types of skin problems.
 Your doctor can help you with managing multiple skin problems.